Cancer-Related Post-Traumatic Stress (PDQ®)–Patient Version

 - The use of avoidance to cope with stress.

-Certain protective factors may make it less likely that a patient will develop post-traumatic stress.
+Certain protective factors may make it less likely that a patient will develop PTS.

-Cancer patients may have a lower risk of post-traumatic stress if they have the following:
+Cancer patients may have a lower risk of PTS if they have the following:

 Conditioning occurs when certain triggers become linked with an upsetting event.
 Neutral triggers (such as smells, sounds, and sights) that occurred at the same time as upsetting triggers (such as chemotherapy or painful treatments) later cause anxiety, stress, and fear even when they occur alone, after the trauma has ended.